 Should you freeze coffee beans?
 That question is contentious in the coffee community for several reasons.
 First, four primary elements cause coffee to go stale: air, moisture, heat, and light.
 Because of this, a freezer seems to be the perfect place to retain its freshness.

 However, as with many things coffee-related, it’s not quite as simple as just putting your bag of coffee into the freezer until you need it.
 If you do it correctly, you can extend the beans’ freshness.
 Do it wrong, though, and it can have the opposite effect.
-So, let’s look more closely at the details so you can have a good idea of the best way to store excess beans.

 Does freezing coffee beans keep them fresh?